ngalm/task-time-calc/README.md

 # task-time-calc
-## A web application for keeping track of todo tasks and how they are timed.
+## A web application for keeping a time-sensitive todo list.
 1. Sinatra framework.
 2. SQLite3 for development and production database.